pkulchenko/ZeroBraneStudio/doc-faq.md

 You can still debug those fragments after adding `require('mobdebug').on()` to the coroutine code.
 - The path of the file known to the IDE **may not be the same** as the path known to the Lua engine.
 For example, if you use an embedded engine, you may want to check if the path reported by the engine is normalized (doesn't include `../` references) by checking the result of `debug.getinfo(1,"S").source`.
+- The capitalization of the file known to the IDE **may not be the same** as the capitalization of the file known to the Lua engine with the latter running on a case-sensitive system.
+For example, if you set a breakpoint on the file `TEST.lua` in the IDE running on Window (case-insensitive), it may not fire in the application running `test.lua` on Linux (with case-sensitive file system).
+To avoid this make sure that the capitalization for your project files is the same on both file systems.
 - The script you are debugging may **change the current folder** (for example, using `lfs` module) and load the script (using `dofile`) from the changed folder.
 To make breakpoints work in this case you may want to **use absolute path** with `dofile`.
 - You may have a symlink in your path and be referencing paths to your scripts differently in the code and in the IDE (using a path with symlink in one case and not using it in the other case).